-We present HSM, a hierarchical framework for indoor scene generation with dense object arrangements across spatial scales.
+We present Hierarchical Scene Motifs (HSM): a hierarchical framework for indoor scene generation with dense object arrangements across spatial scales.
 Indoor scenes are inherently hierarchical, with surfaces supporting objects at different scales, from large furniture on floors to smaller objects on tables and shelves.
-HSM embraces this hierarchy and exploits recurring cross-scale spatial patterns to generate complex and realistic indoor scenes in a unified manner.
+HSM embraces this hierarchy and exploits recurring cross-scale spatial patterns to generate complex and realistic scenes in a unified manner.
 Our experiments show that HSM outperforms existing methods by generating scenes that better conform to user input across room types and spatial configurations.

 @article{pun2025hsm,